Franklin Hanford Papers, 1870-1899: Finding Aid

 Description of Contents

-The Franklin Hanford papers, comprising 3 linear inches of documentation, span from 1870 to 1899.
+The Franklin Hanford papers, comprising 1.42 linear feet of documentation, span from 1870 to 1899.
 The papers consist of Hanford's scrapbook, clippings, correspondence, and mechanical drawings.

 The Papers reflect Hanford's heavy involvement and interest in naval ordnance, including the development of rifled canon and the testing of Captain John Ericsson's torpedo system at Sandy Hook while Hanford was performing ordnance duty at the New York Navy Yard.
 The papers also briefly touch upon Hanford's service aboard U.S.S.
 Tennessee and U.S.S.
 Pensacola.